nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 The command displays the certificates information in the below sections:

-- `processCertificates` - information about certificates used by each database process identified by `startId`.
+- `processCertificates` - information about the certificate used by each database process identified by `startId`.
 - `processTrusted` - trusted certificate aliases (referenced in `trustedCertificates` section) for each database process identified by `startId`.
-- `serverCertificates` - information about certificates used by each AP identified by `serverId`.
+- `serverCertificates` - information about the certificate used by each AP identified by `serverId`.
 - `serverTrusted` - trusted certificate aliases (referenced in `trustedCertificates` section) for each AP identified by `serverId`.
 - `trustedCertificates` - information about trusted certificates in the domain identified by `alias`.